webclinic017/eodhistoricaldata-dl/readme.md

 Next, get an API key from [eodhistoricaldata.com](eodhistoricaldata.com).

-Then create a `.env` file, and add the following line:
+Finally, create a `.env` file, and add the following line:

 ```
 API_KEY = "PASTE_YOUR_KEY_HERE"
 ```

+## Caveats

+This tool requires a paid subscription to [eodhistoricaldata.com](eodhistoricaldata.com).

+Additionally, this tool will only retrieve stocks listed in the United States.